dkandalov/dkandalov.github.io/micro-blog.md

 </kotlin>

 #### 2024/05/19
-I’m not sure about the origins of the concept of long-term support releases in software, but I wish it was also applied to physical consumer products.
-For example, when I buy shoes, I’d like to know if I’ll be able to purchase exactly the same pair in a couple of years.
+I'm not sure about the origins of the concept of long-term support releases in software, but I wish it was also applied to physical consumer products.
+For example, when I buy shoes, I'd like to know if I'll be able to purchase exactly the same pair in a couple of years.

 #### 2024/05/18
 Friday content you do need: "2022 - Non-Euclidean Doom: what happens to a game when pi is not 3.14159…" <https://www.youtube.com/watch?v=_ZSFRWJCUY4>